-Plans in Virginia and Wisconsin will feature the quality ratings this year.
+Plans in Michigan, Montana, New Hampshire, Virginia, and Wisconsin will feature the quality ratings this year.

 Overall health insurance plan quality ratings